sunpy/sunpy/docs/guide/acquiring_data/database.rst

     >>> len(database) # doctest: +REMOTE_DATA
     71

-Note that the `in` operator works only as expected after the :meth:`Database.commit` method has been called!
+Note that the `in` operator only works as expected after the :meth:`Database.commit` method has been called!

 3. Displaying entries in a table
 --------------------------------
-Meanwhile, 71 entries have been added, all of them saving a lot of data.
-How can selected data of each entry be displayed?
-Fortunately, there is a helper function to do this: :func:`tables.display_entries` takes two
+In the previous code snippets 71 entries have been added, all of them saving a lot of data.
+To display the database in a table format there is a helper function. :func:`tables.display_entries` takes two
 arguments: the first one is an iterator of :class:`tables.DatabaseEntry` instances.
 Remember that an instance of :class:`Database` yields instances of :class:`tables.DatabaseEntry` instances, so you can simply pass a